- How much does an average house in Spain cost?

 Spain's housing affordability beyond the Eurozone

-- United States: The US property market is highly diverse, with significant regional variations.
-Major cities like New York, San Francisco, and Los Angeles have average costs per square metre ranging from €8,000 to €15,000, far exceeding those in Spain.
-However, in some US cities, particularly in the Midwest and South, property prices are more comparable to those in Spain.
-Despite this, Spain’s lower cost of living and appealing lifestyle continue to attract international buyers.
+- United States: Major coastal cities like New York, San Francisco, and Los Angeles have average costs per square metre ranging from €8,100 to €15,000, far exceeding those in Spain.
+While parts of the American Midwest offer prices comparable to rural Spain, the lower overall cost of living and universal healthcare access in Spain continue to attract record numbers of American expatriates.

-Existing home prices vs. new constructions
+Existing home prices vs. new constructions in Spain

 Key factors shaping house prices in Spain